 Regarding equities markets, confusion is evident in the rather large swings that have occurred in the two days following the meeting.

 Initially, markets responded positively, interpreting the Trump-led announcements as an indication that trade disputes would be resolved, and that China would bring relief to both the auto industry and beleaguered farmers.
-However, after the majority of news outlets reported a lack of agreement from both the US and China, as well as a lack of cohesive messaging from within the Trump administration, markets took a wild swing the opposite direction, giving back the previous session’s gains and more.
+However, after the majority of news outlets reported a lack of agreement from both the US and China, as well as a lack of cohesive messaging from within the Trump administration, markets took a wild swing in the opposite direction, giving back the previous session’s gains and more.

 The uncertain haze equity markets are muddling through underscores the landscape that businesses will be forced to navigate when making supply chain sourcing and structuring decisions moving into 2019.
 A lack of clarity surrounding trade, combined with the Fed raising interest rates and being less transparent about future rate decisions means that capital investments run a significant risk of being made with little confidence.

-This lack of confidence and ambiguity could limit the amount of investment companies are willing to make into large-scale capital projects, minimizing adjustments made to their supply chains and limiting enhancements to productivity.
+This lack of confidence and ambiguity could limit the number of investment companies are willing to make into large-scale capital projects, minimizing adjustments made to their supply chains and limiting enhancements to productivity.
 If market conditions continue to keep decision-makers in the dark, we anticipate downward pressure put on economic growth in the short-run.
 As a result, it would be reasonable to assume softening freight demand and increased capacity available for shippers until markets are put back on surer footing.

 In 2018, the topic of trade has been top-of-mind for many in the industry as we navigate an ever-changing and volatile corner of the market.
 Breakthrough will continue to monitor the global trade landscape as conditions evolve and decisions become more salient so that we can communicate how these changes affect our clients’ supply chains.

-If you have any questions about the current state of trade, the freight market, or any other transportation and energy related topics, contact us.
+If you have any questions about the current state of trade, the freight market, or any other transportation and energy-related topics, contact us.